 Before the first infusion of tocilizumab infusion, 2% of the patients in the MONO group were in remission and 3% of the COMBO group patients were.
 At one year, 35% of the MONO group and 36% of the COMBO group were considered in remission.
 In addition, the patients’ reported quality of life in both groups improved at similar rates over the course of the treatment.

 At least one adverse event occurred in 325 patients, most frequently infection.
 Seventy-four patients reported at least one serious adverse event, again, mostly related to infection.

 The authors conclude by saying, “This non-interventional 608-patient study conducted in RA patients confirms in real-life conditions that more than one-third of them started tocilizumab treatment as MONO”.
 They add that there were predictors for this treatment strategy, including age, history of severe infection, no MTX treatment in the previous two years, and more active disease.
 Additionally, there were no clinical differences between the MONO and COMBO groups after 12 months of treatment.

-can be found in the BMJ Journal RMD Open Rheumatic and Musculoskeletal Diseases
+The full study can be found in the BMJ Journal RMD Open Rheumatic and Musculoskeletal Diseases.